aleksandramrozek/aleksandramrozek/README.md

 ### I am currently working on 🎆:
 - Learning and understanding how **GitHub works**
-- How to code in **Pycharm**
+- Getting familiar with coding in **PyCharm**
-- How to use Markdown in a creative way
+- Using Markdown in creative ways
-- How to clone repositories
+- Cloning repositories and understanding Git workflows

 ---

 ### Fun fact about me:
-My favourite dish are 🥟🥟🥟
+My favourite dish is 🥟🥟🥟

 ---

 ### How to reach me 📮 ?
-email - aleksandra.mrozek@stud.leuphana.de
+email - aleksandra.mrozek@stud.leuphana.de](mailto:aleksandra.mrozek@stud.leuphana.de)

 Thank you for visiting my GitHub profile <3